The Veteran (short story collection): Stories

+A hitherto unknown sole survivor from the Battle of Little Bighorn crosses through time to reunite with the woman he loves.

 Publication

 The stories were originally published individually online by the company Online Originals under the collective title Quintet, before being collected into a single volume as The Veteran.

 Reception

 Critical reception has been mixed.
 The Guardian panned The Veteran, writing "Paper-thin plots and cardboard characters from the self-styled world's greatest storyteller".
 Christopher Petit reckoned Forsyth was a relic of bygone times, calling it "polished and moribund as a joke at an after-dinner speech, with a ponderous twist, a punchline and a little moral to tie it all up".
 The BBC was mixed, stating that "This collection is tautly written and practically boasts of the deep level of research that underpins it.
 But the storytelling itself has mixed results - perhaps too mixed to convince a first-time reader of Forsyth's reputation as the thriller writer's thriller writer."

 The Daily Telegraph was more positive in their review, as they felt that Forsyth had fun writing the work and that while some of the stories were weaker than the others, they were all "highly readable".